 The BirdLife IBA programme is clearly recognized under AEWA as a key contributor to the network of critical sites for the conservation of migratory waterbirds.
 Data available from this scheme feeds into the Critical Sites Network (CSN) Tool, developed under the UNEP-GEF Wings Over Wetlands African-Eurasian Flyway Project and which brings together existing information on key sites of international importance for migratory waterbirds.
-According to Action 3.1.2 (a) of the AEWA PoAA, AEWA Contracting Parties in Africa are to be familiarised with IBA monitoring methodologies and this monitoring is to be initiated in at least 20% of the Contracting Parties.
+According to Action 3.1.2 (a) of the AEWA POAA, AEWA Contracting Parties in Africa are to be familiarised with IBA monitoring methodologies and this monitoring is to be initiated in at least 20% of the Contracting Parties.

-Key aspects of the BirdLife International IBA monitoring methodology were included in a training of trainers (ToT) course on the flyway approach to waterbirds and wetland conservation, organized by the UNEP/AEWA Secretariat.
-This ToT took place in Luanda, Angola in January 2014 and was organized for 21 experts from the five Portuguese-speaking African countries (Luanda, Angola, January 2014).
-See section 2.4.3 of this report for details on this ToT course.
-One of the key components of the ToT was IBA monitoring: trainees were introduced to the IBA monitoring scheme, provided with the IBA monitoring sheets and led through practical field exercises on identifying waterbirds and site status, threats to the sites and species, and conservation actions which respond to the threats.
+Key aspects of the BirdLife International IBA monitoring methodology were included in a training of trainers (ToT) courses on the flyway approach to waterbirds and wetland conservation, organized by the UNEP/AEWA Secretariat.
+These ToT courses took place in Naivasha, Kenya in 2013 for experts from 13 Southern and Eastern African countries, as well as in Luanda, Angola in January 2014 for experts the five Portuguese-speaking African countries (Luanda, Angola, January 2014).
+See section 2.4.3 of this report for details on the ToT courses.
+One of the key components of the ToT courses was IBA monitoring: trainees were introduced to the IBA monitoring scheme, provided with the IBA monitoring sheets and led through practical field exercises on identifying waterbirds and site status, threats to the sites and species, and conservation actions which respond to the threats.
 Use of the IBA technology in the countries concerned has thus been promoted, with a view to improving data on the state of key sites for migratory waterbirds in Africa, the pressures they are subject to and the responses in terms of conservation.